TheCraZyDuDee/Plutonium-Portable/README.md

 # Plutonium Portable
-## I just realized that the official plutonium.exe aswell supports portable installations but for now i'm gonna keep it how it is
 Simple Batch Script to create a portable [Plutonium](https://plutonium.pw/) Installation

 Usage:<br>
 Download the portable-launcher.bat  and put it wherever you want your Plutonium Portable Installation to be and run it, let it download all nessesary files and wait till it starts Plutonium.<br>
 To update or launch Plutonium just run the portable-launcher.bat again.

 Credits / Other Sources:<br>